-I remember the first time I heard about using social media within an employee reward and recognition system — making employee recognition public, for every employee to see.
+I remember the first time I heard about using social media within an employee recognition system — making employee recognition public, for every employee to see.
 I wasn’t excited.
 I was nervous, not knowing what to expect, and what exactly “social recognition” really meant or what it would do.

 My first thoughts were, what if someone sends eCards for things of a confidential nature?
 For example, what if they send someone in HR an eCard to say "thank you for your help with the pay increase" or "thank you for ordering my new company car" or even "thank you for helping me with the disciplinary"?
 Also, what would happen if employees use inappropriate language, and I’m forced to become the "Social Media Police," and monitor each and every one?
 Was it really worth the risk to do this?